mathlon26/DevCore-project-manager/README.md

- devcore list projects   # List all projects devcore list users      # List all users devcore list languages  # List all supported languages
+ devcore list projects   # List all projects devcore list users      # List all users devcore list languages  # List all supported languages devcore github          # Give a link to the github repository
 ```

 ### ❓ **Help Menu**